CGNS/cgns.github.io/CGNS-ReST-site/source/standard/CGIO/CGNS_CGIO_links.rst

 :Modes:  `r w m`

 :Description:
   Gets the link information for the node identified by id in the database given by cgio_num.
-If successfull, the function returns 0 and the linked-to file name in filename and the node pathname in name_in_file.
+If successful, the function returns 0 and the linked-to file name in filename and the node pathname in name_in_file.
 These strings are '0'-terminated, and thus should be dimensioned at least (file_len + 1) and (name_len + 1), respectively If this is an internal link (link to a node in the same database), then filename will be an empty string.
 The maximum length for a file name is given by CGIO_MAX_FILE_LENGTH (1024) and for a link pathname by CGIO_MAX_LINK_LENGTH (4096).